annargrs/blog/_posts/2020/2019-04-16-reviewing-data.markdown

 * Corpora with linguistic annotation (syntax, anaphora, coreference, temporal relations): knowledge of the relevant linguistic theory and annotation experience, annotation reliability estimation, and existing resources in this particular subfield. *Ideally, you've built at least one resource of this type yourself.*
 * Linguistic knowledge resources (grammars, dictionaries, lexical databases): knowledge of the rest of linguistic theory and all the other relevant resources. *Ideally, you've built at least one resource of this type yourself.*

-Once you've made sure that the paper is well-matched, the review process is not so different for system and resource papers.
-Most conferences are interested in how novel is the approach, how substantial the contribution, how big the potential impact.
-The authors of an ACL-worthy paper, of any type, do need to make a strong case at least on one of these counts.
-But the trial is only fair if apples are judged as apples, not as oranges.

 What about non-English resources?
 We can't expect to always have the pool of reviewers who are experts in the right areas and also speak a given rare language, so the answer is probably "division of labor".
 When we register for conferences as reviewers, we could all specify which languages we speak, in addition to our areas of expertise.
 If a resource (or systems) paper is not on English, the ACs would ideally try to find at least one reviewer who does speak that language, in addition to two experts in the target area.
 People who don't speak the language could still evaluate the parts of the contribution that you can judge (methodology, analysis, meaningful comparisons to other work).
 As long as we are clear in your review what parts of the paper were out of your scope, the AC will be able to make informed decisions and recruit extra reviewers if necessary.
+The authors should of course help their own case by including glosses.

+### What makes an *ACL-worthy resource paper?

+Once you made sure that you are looking at the paper from the same methodological perspective as the authors, you need to actually judge its contribution.
+Of course, not every resource paper deserves to be published at a top NLP conference!
+The acceptance criteria are really not that different for systems and resources.
+Most conferences are interested in how novel is the approach, how substantial the contribution, how big the potential impact.
+The authors of an *ACL-worthy paper, of any type, do need to make a strong case on **at least one** of these counts.

+Here are some examples of the types of resource papers that would (and wouldn't) fit these criteria.

+* **High novelty**: significant conceptual innovation <br/>
+  *Examples*: new task, new annotation methodology; <br/>
+  *Counter-examples*: using an existing framework to collect more data or update an existing resource, or simply translating an existing resource to another language.

+* **High impact**: addressing a widespread problem, presenting new methodology with high generalizability (across languages or tasks).<br/>
+  *Examples*: discovering biases that affect multiple datasets, releasing time-sensitive data (e.g. the recent dataset of research papers on coronavirus); <br/>
+  *Counter-examples*: mitigating a specific bias induced by annotator guidelines in one specific dataset.

+* **High quality, richness, or size**: significant public data releases that offer clear advantages in the depth of linguistic description, data quality, or volume of the resource.<br/>
+  *Examples*: linguistic databases like VerbNet, corpora with linguistic annotation, data collected organically in specific contexts (such as anonymized medical data);<br/>
+  *Counter-examples*: noisy data without clear advantages over alternatives, non-openly-available data.

+To reiterate: a paper could be publication-worthy by meeting only **one** of these criteria.
+A narrow problem can be solved in a highly novel way.
+A noisy dataset can have high impact if it's all there is.
+A resource simply recast to another language might make big waves if it shows that the techniques developed for the English version completely fail to generalize.
+But the authors do need to show that at least one criterion applies strongly, and convince the reviewers that there are no serious flaws (e.g. if the inter-annotator agreement was inflated by discarding large portions of data).

-> Note: the post was updated on 20.04.2020, with feedback from Mike Lewis.
+> Note: the post was updated on 20.04.2020 and 09.05.2020.

 ## Acknowledgements